Omegapoint-Norge-Academy/oidc/README.md

 This repo contains code and documentation for the OAuth2 and OpenID Connect.
 The course focuses on best practices, and the BFF pattern.

+The workshop is divided into three parts, where the first part is is significantly more work than the others.

 ## Architecture
 ![alt text](https://github.com/ITverket-Academy/oidc/blob/main/Resources/bff_pattern.png?raw=true)